hplt-project/release2_inspection/README.md

 We ask to provide 3 binary labels for each example:
 * porn? empty/1: if the text looks like porn put 1, otherwise leave empty
-* unnatural? empty/1: if the most text looks unnatural (e.g. word lists in CEO, mostly boilerplate) put 1, otherwise leave empty
+* unnatural? empty/1: if the most text looks unnatural (e.g. word lists for SEO, mostly boilerplate) put 1, otherwise leave empty
 * lang correct?
 0/1: always fill this field (otherwise we will not distinguish labeled and unlabeled examples), put 0 if most of the text is not in the target language, otherwise put 1.

 ## Advice on inspection